DAR, SAR observe Constitution Week 2022

 Hawkins presented the “Good Citizen Award” to Bob Cooper for his work with multiple veteran organizations.

-Parker presented the Law Enforcement Commendation Medal to Twelfth Judicial Circuit Assistant District Attorney Jon Folmer for long and outstanding service in his office.
-The Fire Safety Medal was presented to Chaplain John Logsdon who works in this capacity with various volunteer fire departments as well as the State AMVETS and the local AMVETS Post 7.
+Parker presented the Law Enforcement Commendation Medal to Twelfth Judicial Circuit Assistant District Attorney Jon Folmar for long and outstanding service in his office.
+The Fire Safety Medal was presented to Chaplain John Logsdon, who works in this capacity with various volunteer fire departments as well as the state AMVETS and the local AMVETS Post 7.
 Jeff Jones received the Emergency Medical Service Commendation for his going above-and-beyond as a paramedic trainer and mentor.

 People are also reading…